1MR-Joe/college_system/learning.md

 - dependency injection is a way to apply inversion of control in OOP
 - inversion of control provides separation of logic, code reusability, loose coupling, and easier testing.
 It leads to a modular code
 - one of inversion of control downsides is Glue code, dependencies depending on other dependencies depending on other dependencies and so on.

+### DI scenario
+- I use request validator classes to validate the upcoming request
+- some request validators use the entity manager which is injected in the constructor and should be handled by the DI container
+- I need to initialize the request validator in the controller, but I'm asked to provide the entity manager
+- I also don't want the controller to access the entity manager, so I use the FACTORY DESIGN PATTERN

 ## server-side programming (MDN Docs)
 - [start reading](https://developer.mozilla.org/en-US/docs/Learn/Server-side)